joereynolds/what-to-code/README.md

 - Melvin and Waldorf.

 - AHK script.
 Add an item to the context menu that says 'move to VST directory?'.
 Clicking that will move the selected file to your VST directory

+## Note

+These are the ideas that I thought of.
+As such, there are things in here specific to me that I don't expect you to understand or want to implement.

+A few entries have been removed as they were ideas for work.